Course Descriptions G-I

 Prerequisite: Health Science Biology

-Prerequisite or co-requisite: Algebra II
+Prerequisite or co-requisite: Algebra 2

 Health Science Chemistry, an inquiry based laboratory course, introduces students to basic chemical concepts with a focus on human biology.
 Topics include chemical composition of matter, atomic structure, periodic table, chemical bonding, formulas, and equations, reacting quantities and acid base theory.
 Laboratory experiments are used to teach conceptual themes through process skills.
 Students are expected to use the scientific methods to discover scientific principles and to write laboratory reports.
 For students needing a general introduction to chemistry and its practical applications to the world around them in a health science application.